wanadev/yoga/README.rst

 **YOGA** is a command-line tool and a library that can:

 * convert and optimize images from various format to JPEG and PNG,
-* convert and optimize 3D models from various formats to `gLTF and GLB`_.
+* convert and optimize 3D models from various formats to `glTF and GLB`_.
   **(NOT YET IMPLEMENTED)**

 **Images** are opened using Pillow_ and optimized using Guetzli_ (for JPEGs) and